KacperHaras/YT_Manager/README.md

 ## Introduction

 YT Manager is a comprehensive tool designed for downloading YouTube videos, audio, playlists, and for fetching important video information such as captions and video description links.
-It leverages the PyTube library to facilitate these downloads and information retrieval, offering a user-friendly interface and efficient processing.
+It leverages the PyTube library to facilitate these downloads and information retrieval, offering a user-friendly interface and efficient processing.                                     |
+At the very bottom of the document I explain what the individual sections of the application look like.     |
+                                                                                                           \|/
+                                                                                                            '
 ## Features

 * **Video Download**: Download videos in various resolutions.